mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

   <figcaption>Context-Agnostic Dynamic Content with Event.</figcaption>
 </figure>

 The diagram below intentionally misses Edge Computing.
-As the ISR is a feature of Next.js, it puts some limitations on its implementation by service providers.
-Shortly, Vercel re-invented DPR in their manner, using the same SWR (Stale-Shile-Revalidate) caching strategy under the hood.
+As the <abbr title="Incremental Static Regeneration">ISR</abbr> is a feature of Next.js, it puts some limitations on its implementation by service providers.
+Shortly, Vercel re-invented <abbr title="Distributed Persistent Rendering">DPR</abbr> in their manner, using the same SWR (Stale-Shile-Revalidate) caching strategy under the hood.
 To start with the topics, you can review <a href="https://www.netlify.com/blog/how-we-run-nextjs/" rel="noopener noreferrer" target="_blank">this blog bost by Netlify</a> [<sup>36</sup>](#references), describing problems related to hosting Next.js on anything that is not Vercel.
 Probably, when you read my article, the problem has already been solved, and Next.js has become more open to the community.

-Desirably, the ISR must use Edge Computing on all the platforms.
+Desirably, the <abbr title="Incremental Static Regeneration">ISR</abbr> must use Edge Computing on all the platforms.

 <figure>
   <img
     src="/assets/blog/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture/context-agnostic-dynamic-content-with-isr--large.webp"
     alt="Diagram: Context-Agnostic Dynamic Content with ISR."
   >
-  <figcaption>Context-Agnostic Dynamic Content with ISR.</figcaption>
+  <figcaption>Context-Agnostic Dynamic Content with <abbr title="Incremental Static Regeneration">ISR</abbr>.</figcaption>
 </figure>

 <figure>